Verify a Photo's Origins

 - Why are they using a stock photo and not their own photo?

 - Does the subject of the photo really exist or are they fictional?

 If a search doesn’t yield any results on one reverse image search engine, try another one.
 Search engines such as Bing, Google, and Yandex include reverse image search options as well.

 You can also use a browser extension like RevEye (for Chrome or Firefox), which helps automate reverse image searching by allowing you to search a variety of reverse image search engines by right-clicking on an image you find.
-There are also specialized reverse image search engines that search for a particular type of image; for instance, PimEyes allows you to search for images that contain similar faces.

 If the tool you’ve chosen doesn’t seem to work on your mobile phone, there may be a simple solution.
 You may first need to switch to the ‘desktop’ version of the website in your mobile web browser.

 In your browser, go to: Menu → Desktop Site (turn on)